moonshine-software/doc/en/appearance/colors.md

 > [!WARNING]
 > `Layout` loads after `ServiceProvider` and will take precedence.
 > When using palettes globally, make sure the target layout does not override colors or provide its own `$palette`.

+Combine the approaches described above: start by choosing a palette, adjust single tokens with `set()` or `setEverything()`, apply shortcuts to tweak related components in bulk, and finish by exporting the variables with `toHtml()` for a quick interface review.